 4. Boycotting brands is the only way to stop child labour

 Boycotting certain brands and products is one important aspect of tackling child labour, but doing so will only affect export sectors, which are relatively small exploiters of child labour.
-UNICEF suggests a more comprehensive strategy against child labour: an integrated approach by governments, international organizations, civil society, private sector and children, that involves providing access to basic services, strengthening national child protection systems and promoting social change.
+UNICEF suggests a more comprehensive strategy against child labour: an integrated approach by governments, international organizations, civil society, the private sector and children, that involves providing access to basic services, strengthening national child protection systems and promoting social change.

 Poverty is widely considered the main reason that children work in jobs that are exploitative and inappropriate for their age.
 But there are other reasons as well, including: